 Most of the changes that I experienced are internal - changes in my thought process and my perception of the world.
 I don’t have the means to measure it or even to show that these changes are related to myself waking up early.
 But, I can simply attribute all the changes in the last few weeks to the new habit - “Rising Early” - based on the simple reasoning.

 Dinesh is the MAN OF QUESTIONS.
-He asked so many questions, making me to think from different perspectives.
+He asked so many questions, making me think of different perspectives.
 I was kinda confused.
 Next day morning, this was the topic in my thoughts.
-I probed myself and found that I still love programming, that I still can code for hours without thinking about food and sleep, that I can and will learn any new programming language/technology/framework/tools to complete the projects.
+I questioned myself and found that I still love programming, that I still can code for hours without thinking about food and sleep, that I can and will learn any new programming language/technology/framework/tools to complete the projects.

 Just that I did not do it in recent times and the petty politics in IT industry clouded my vision.
 Thanks to Dinesh.